idevnva/idevnva/README.md

 An aspiring iOS developer with experience in management and design.
 I specialize in SwiftUI and create high-quality UI/UX.
 Developed the iWallet app for expense and income tracking with over 150 downloads.

-Mastered style: Swift, SwiftUI, Realm, Xcode, GitHub, Apple Connect.
+Skils: Swift, SwiftUI, Realm, Xcode, GitHub, Apple Connect.

-Inspired by iOS development and Apple philosophy.
+Inspired by development and Apple philosophy.